Batteries for Emerging Economies – Details

-Over 600 million people across African have no access to electricity.
+Over 600 million people across Africa have no access to electricity.
 60% of African businesses say access to reliable power is a constraint on their growth.
 Power outages cost African countries 1 to 2% of their GDP annually.
 It is estimated that energy storage technologies could save up to 100 million tonnes of CO2 emissions per year by replacing 25 million diesel and gasoline generators in developing countries.

 RELCo-Bat: Reclaimed Electrolyte, Low Cost Flow Battery

-A unique advantage of the proposed battery is the potential to use recycled conventional automotive batteries for its manufacture, thereby creating a local supply chain and servicing capability.
-To guide system design and fast-track best approaches to aid cost reductions, a techno-economic assessment of the soluble lead flow battery using the new electrolyte system will be performed in parallel with experimental developments.
-BIUST will partner with a local stakeholder who will provide expertise and data on local network operations and off-grid systems in various African economies.
+the Botswana International University of Science and Technology.
+A unique advantage of the prototype battery is the ability to use recycled conventional automotive batteries for its manufacture, thereby creating a local supply chain and servicing capability.
+To guide system design and aid in cost reductions, a technoeconomic assessment of the soluble lead flow battery is being led by the University of Sheffield.
+In addition to recycled lead waste forming a low-cost feedstock, the system reduces costs by using

 Low Cost Graphite Polysulphide Single Liquid Flow Battery for Developing Countries

 Researchers at Strathclyde University have been working with StorTera to reduce the cost of a highly innovative graphite polysulphide single liquid flow battery (SLIQ).
 The SLIQ battery offers an opportunity for a low cost, durable and low carbon solution to the challenge of energy development in Sub-Saharan Africa and other regions where distributed micro-grids based on solar+storage can replace diesel generators with less capital investment than a centralised national grid network would require.